The "Val" as in the world "value". The "grind" is pronounced

 Second, if your program is statically linked, most Valgrind

-tools won't work as well, because they won't be able to replace
+tools will only work well if they are able to replace certain

-versions.
-A key indicator of this is if Memcheck says:
+functions are not replaced.
+A key indicator of this is

 All heap blocks were freed -- no leaks are possible